-In various bays are built-in stones to be carved later as subjects are suggested.
-In the left-hand bay next to the stone from the Great Wall of China is a representation of Laotze (sometimes known as Tai Shang, or the High Exalted One).
+122 In the fourth bay is the last of the workmen's carvings, a cluster of leaves, for which Richard Bray received honorable mention, Below is an old stone from the Great Wall of China, presented to the College in 1906 by the Reverend James H. Roberts, of Hartford, along with one or two bricks from the old Chapel of St. John's University, Shanghai, which are set in the wall of the fifth and smaller bay.
+The name of that institution is faithfuly recorded in the Chinese writing on the bricks.
+Next to the piece of the Great Wall is a representation of Lao-tze (sometimes known as Tai Shang, or the High Exalted One).
 He was disgusted with the corruption at the court of Chou where he was librarian and decided to go into retirement.
-On reaching the gate of the city, Yin Hi, the gate keeper, stopped him, saying: "You are about to withdraw yourself from the world.
-I pray you first write for me a book".
-Whereupon Laotze stayed six weeks with Yin Hi in his lodge at the gate.
-Here he wrote "Tao Teh Ping" or the Classic Reason for Wisdom and Virtue.
+On reaching the gate of the city, Yin Hi, the gate keeper, stopped him, saving "You are about to withdraw yourself from the world.
+I pray you first write for me a book."
+Whereupon Lao-tze staved six weeks with Yin Hi in his lodge at the gate.
+Here he wrote "Tao Teh Ping" or the "Classic Reason for Wisdom and Virtue."
 Then he departed.
 In this same bay is another stone to represent a tribute from one of the earliest American religions to the Trinity College Chapel.
 Two Maya figures are shown.
-The one on the left is Itzamna, the founder of Maya civilization, paying tribute to Kukulcan, the patron of learning, who is often portrayed as the Feathered Serpent.
-Kukulcan is the best known of many of the Maya gods and is the most popular in Mexico.
+The one on the left is Itzamna, the founder of Maya civilization, paying tribute to Kulkulcan, the patron of learning, who is often portraved as the Feathered Serpent, Kulkulcan is the best known of many of the Maya gods and is the most popular in Mexico.